NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/quick-start-drift-salary_range.svg

-When there are a lot of drifted features, NannyML can also rank them by the number of alerts they have raised:
+When there are a lot of drifted features, NannyML can also rank them according to their correlation with a chosen performance metric in order to help prioritize further investigations.
+For more information you can check the :ref:`ranking tutorial<tutorial-ranking>`.

 .. nbimport::
     :path: ./example_notebooks/Quickstart.ipynb